miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

     datasink.inputs.container = 'datasink_folder'

 To store an output of a certain node in this DataSink just connect the node to the DataSink.
 The output data will be saved in the just specified container ``datasink_folder``.
-Nipype will than save this output in a folder under this container, depending on the name of the DataSink input field that you specify during the creation of connections.
+Nipype will then save this output in a folder under this container, depending on the name of the DataSink input field that you specify during the creation of connections.

 As an example, let's assume that we want to use the output of SPM's motion correction node, here called ``realign``.

 .. code-block:: py
     :linenos:

     # Saves the realigned files into a subfolder called 'motion'
     workflow.connect(realign, datasink, [('realigned_files', 'motion')])

     # Saves the realignment_parameters also into the subfolder called 'motion'
     workflow.connect(realign, datasink, [('realignment_parameters', 'motion.@par')])

     # Saves the realignment parameters in a subfolder 'par', under the folder 'motion'